Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 \subsubsection{Comparing speed histograms}

 The distance between speed histograms has also been used to evaluate gesture quality \citep{kucherenko2019analyzing,kucherenko2020gesticulator}, since well-trained models should produce motion with similar properties to that of the actor it was trained on.
 In particular, it should have a similar motion-speed profile for any given joint.
-This metric is based on the assumption that synthesised motion should follow a similar speed distribution as the ground truth motion.
+This metric is based on the assumption that synthesised motion should follow a speed distribution similar to the motion-capture data.
 To evaluate this similarity we calculate speed-distribution histograms for all systems and compare them to the speed distribution of natural motion (condition N) by computing the Hellinger distance \citep{nikulin2001hellinger},

 between the histograms $\boldsymbol{h}^{(1)}$ and $\boldsymbol{h}^{(2)}$.
 Lower distance is better.